 That’s why the Tank is there.
 You pour in the ice and throw in your cans of beer.
 They stay cold throughout the night, up to 24 hours, and you always have a cold one.
-It is rotomolded, just like the Tundra coolers, and also has commercial grade polyurethane insulation for ice retention.
+It is rotomolded, just like the Tundra coolers, and also has commercial-grade polyurethane insulation for ice retention.
 It’s a specialty cooler that does its job very well.

-Buy Yeti Tank on Amazon
+Buy Yeti Tank at Amazon